smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Updating-IBMi-Job-Details.md

 **In the Job End Time sub-frame:**

 - **Re Check Frequency**: This parameter is used, usually in combination with the Job End Time (or the Create End Time, if no Job End Time was provided), to enable a continuous loop of checking until a matching file is found.
+When this value is zero, a one-time check will be performed and the Job End Time is ignored.

-- **Time**: Defines the jobs end time for looped file arrival checks, used when a file arrival happens in a certain directory.
+- **Time**: Defines the job's end time for looped file arrival checks, used when a file arrival happens in a certain directory.

 **In the LSAM Dynamics Variable sub-frame:**